WRKC

-WRKC (88.5 FM) is a 1500 watt student-operated college radio station in Wilkes-Barre, Pennsylvania, in northeastern Pennsylvania.
-The station's signal is best heard within inner Luzerne County (Wilkes-Barre, Kingston, Swoyersville), but can also be listened-to in outer Luzerne County (Pittston, Nanticoke, Dallas).
+WRKC (88.5 FM) is a 1500-watt student-operated college radio station in Wilkes-Barre, Pennsylvania, in northeastern Pennsylvania.
+The station's signal is best heard within inner Luzerne County (Wilkes-Barre, Kingston, Swoyersville), but can also be received in outer Luzerne County (Pittston, Nanticoke, Dallas).
 WRKC broadcasts 24 hours a day, 365 days a year.

 Format

 Like many college radio stations, WRKC is run completely by students at King's College, except for the general manager.
 The station's radio format has a fair mixture of contemporary rock, indie rock, punk rock and other assorted genres.
 Students must play at least 40% of their music from rotation, but sometimes this rule is voided if the genre of a show is unique (i.e., a reggae show would not require rotation to be played since there is very little reggae in rotation).
 In 2010, a completely student written and performed radio noir show began broadcasting on the station, making it one of the only non-music programs available on the station.
 WRKC was formerly a mixed news, talk and music station but in the last fifteen years went to a complete radio format, save for the aforementioned radio noir show and the station's anchor program, the Radio Home Visitor, a news program that has read the day's local newspapers to the blind since 1974.
 While a mixed radio format, the station aired some well-known segments such as a student interview with the Ku Klux Klan.

 The station is webcast.
-The station airs 24-hours a day on a 1500 watt signal, playing a jukebox of CDs when student DJs do not do shows.
+The station airs 24-hours a day on a 1500 watt signal, playing a jukebox of music when student DJs do not do shows.
 Earlier in its history, King's students hosted shows on the air 24 hours a day.

 WRKC's News at 5

-WRKC's News at 5 was a student-run and produced award-winning newscast that aired Mondays, Wednesdays, and Fridays at 5 p.m. while the college is in session.
+WRKC's News at 5 is a student-run and produced award-winning newscast that airs Mondays, Wednesdays, and Fridays at 5 p.m. while the college is in session.
 WRKC also broadcasts emergency alerts through an Emergency Alert System (EAS) and provides special coverage of breaking news events.
-The News at 5 was typically 20 minutes long and contains campus news, local news from the Wilkes-Barre area, a music segment, a politics or business segment, a sports segment, and important college announcements.
-The News at 5 was anchored live by student anchors.
+The News at 5 is typically 15 minutes long and contains campus news, local news from the Wilkes-Barre area, a music segment, a politics or business segment, a sports segment, and important college announcements.
+The News at 5 is anchored live by student anchors.